MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 The Power Automate free license is included only for tracking purposes.
 It isn't possible to prevent another person from using Power Automate for individual purposes.

-### Why can't I see all Power Automate licenses in the Office 365 Admin portal?
+### Why can't I see all Power Automate licenses in the Microsoft 365 Admin portal?

 Users can use Power Automate either as individuals or as a part of their organization.
-Licenses at the organization level will always be visible in the Office 365 portal.
-However, if a user signs up for a trial as an individual, then that isn't managed by their Office 365 admin and won't show up in the portal.
+Licenses at the organization level will always be visible in the Microsoft 365 portal.
+However, if a user signs up for a trial as an individual, then that isn't managed by their Microsoft 365 admin and won't show up in the portal.

 ### How does an individual find out what plan they are on?